South Africa Flag 21 Analytics

 • originator’s residential address, or country of birth if no residential address is available*,

-• originator’s distributed ledger address associated with the transfer (if the transfer is registered on a network),
+• originator’s distributed ledger address associated with the transfer (if the transfer is registered on a network using distributed ledger or similar technology),

 • originator’s crypto asset account number with the originator CASP, or unique transaction reference number,